Kanna Fine Powder

 Kanna should not be combined with SSRIs, SNRIs, or MAOIs.
 Because mesembrine acts on the serotonin reuptake system, stacking it with pharmaceutical antidepressants that target the same pathway carries a risk of serotonin syndrome — a potentially serious condition.
 If you're on any medication that affects serotonin levels, speak to your doctor before using kanna in any form.

 At higher amounts, some users report mild nausea, headache, or a jittery feeling.
-Research compiled across multiple sources suggests keeping initial amounts conservative — clinical studies on Zembrin (a standardised Sceletium tortuosum extract) have typically used 25mg of extract daily, though raw powder and extract are not directly comparable in potency.
-Starting low and adjusting gradually is the sensible approach.
+Research compiled across multiple sources suggests keeping initial amounts conservative — clinical studies on Zembrin (a standardised Sceletium tortuosum extract) have typically used 25mg of extract daily, though different extracts are not directly comparable in potency and FS20 is not standardised to a declared percentage.
+Treat this as a concentrate, weigh it on a milligram scale, start well below what you think you need and adjust gradually.

 Avoid using kanna if you are pregnant or breastfeeding — there's simply no safety data for those populations.